Licensing Exams

 - Write as clearly as possible.

-- Cell phones/electronic devices (tablets, translators, smart watches, etc.) are not permitted in the examination room.
+- Cell phones or electronic devices, such as tablets, laptops, translators, or smart watches are not permitted in the exam room.
 Students found to have cell phones or smart watch on their person during the exam will forfeit their writing.

 - Notebooks, text books, scrap paper, backpacks, etc. are not allowed in examination room.

-- Make sure that all personal belongings are taken by you upon leaving the examination room; Commission employees are not responsible for any items left behind
+- Make sure that all personal belongings are taken by you upon leaving the examination room.
+Commission staff are not responsible for any items left behind.

 - If you are unable to write your exam, contact the Commission prior to your scheduled exam time to have your exam pulled from the list without penalty.

 - All true and false or multiple choice questions only have one correct answer.
-If you circle one answer, but change your mind, you must clearly indicate which answer you do and do not want marked (recommended to put an X through the answer you think is wrong).
-If not, and you leave two or more answers circled, you will be given 0 points, even if one is correct.
+If you circle one answer, but change your mind, put a clear X through the wrong answer.
+You must clearly indicate which answer you do and do not want marked.
+If you leave two or more answers circled, you will be given 0 points, even if one is correct.

-- Students are alloted three hours to write the exam, but are allowed to leave as soon as they finish.
+- Students are allotted three hours to write the salesperson or broker exam, and two hours to write the challenge exam, but are allowed to leave as soon as they finish.

 - Remember to complete and sign the first page.